smspgh/D2Locker/docs/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

 ## Overview
-This application is configured to run on Railway with custom domain SSL certificates for https://www.shirezaks.com.
+This application is configured to run on Railway with automatic HTTPS termination.
+Railway handles SSL certificates and HTTPS traffic at their edge, so the application runs on HTTP internally.

 ## Environment Variables